risc0/risc0-foundry-template/README.md

 - a [zkVM program] (written in Rust), which specifies a computation that will be proven;
 - a [app contract] (written in Solidity), which receives the response;
-- a [guest interface] (written in Rust), which lets you define how to parse and serialize the guest input and calldata so that the [RISC Zero zkVM] and Bonsai can interact with your contract.
+- a [guest interface] (written in Rust), which lets you define how to parse and serialize the guest input and calldata so that the [RISC Zero zkVM] can integrate with your contract.

 [instructions above]: #dependencies
 [zkVM program]: ./methods/guest/src/bin